dustinpfister/test_threejs/views/videos/meme_gg_one/README.md

 ### 1.3 - Emissive map effects

 In this video I am making use of emissive map effects.
 This includes setting the emissive intensity values to 0 for sequences 1 and 3, but having variable intensity for sequence 1.

+### 1.4 - Point Light RIng

+Another feature of this video is a point light ring module that I am using for additional lighting effects in sq2